ni/niveristand-custom-device-handbook/docs/What_Is_A_Custom_Device.md

 #### Initialization VI

-The Custom Device Template Tool names the initialization VI <span style="color:green">*<Custom Device Name> Initialization VI.vi.*</span> It runs in the background when the custom device is first added to the system definition.
+The niveristand-custom-device-wizard adds the <span style="color:green">*Initialization VI.vi.*</span> inside the Dinamically Called virtual folder of the &lt;Custom Device Name&gt; System Explorer library.
+This VI runs in the background when the custom device is first added to the system definition.
 The initialization page does not run again unless the operator removes and re-adds the custom device.

 While you may rename certain objects in the custom device’s LabVIEW Project, it’s important to understand the ramifications of doing so.
 For example, the Initialization VI is referenced by name in the custom device XML file.
-This file is generated when you first run the Custom Device Template Tool.
-If you rename the Initialization VI after running the tool, you’ll need to manually change the path to the Initialization VI in the custom device XML file.
+This file is generated when you first run the niveristand-custom-device-wizard.
+If you rename the Initialization VI after running the wizard, you’ll need to manually change the path to the Initialization VI in the custom device XML file.

 The Initialization Page runs each time a new instance of the same custom device is added to the system definition.
 VeriStand retains state information for each instance of a custom device in the **[System Definition](https://zone.ni.com/reference/en-XX/help/372846M-01/veristand/comp_of_project/)** (.**[nivssdf](https://www.ni.com/documentation/en/veristand/latest/manual/configure-system-definition-file/)**) file.
 State is defined by the value of each control, indicator, and property of the page.
 The system definition is human-readable XML, so you can open the file with a text editor.